Out of Many Scattered Things: Lady Stardust

 The three of them consider his words in silence.
 Lightcap looks at Tendo, then at Jasper.
 There is no certainty to be found in either of their expressions.

-‘I need you to come,’ Lightcap had said to Jasper, standing in his familiar office, in his familiar lab.
-‘I need you to come because I need someone to be the breaks to my engine and I know you can do it.
+I need you to come, Lightcap had said to Jasper, standing in his familiar office, in his familiar lab.
+I need you to come because I need you as the brakes to my engine.
+I know you can do it.
 You’re the only one I know can do it.
-So if you can live with the fact that they chose me rather than you—even if you can’t—I need you to come with me.’
-He had looked at her, quiet and powerful behind the wide expanse of his desk, the sun picking out the gray in his hair.
-All he said was, ‘I’ve always wanted to see Alaska.’
+So if you can live with the fact they chose me rather than you—or even if you can’t—I need you to come with me.
+He’d looked at her, quiet and powerful behind the wide expanse of his desk, the sun picking out the gray in his hair.
+All he said was, I’ve always wanted to see Alaska.

-Jasper looks up at waving colored lines, then over at the video feed of D’onofrio’s face.
+Jasper looks up at waving colored lines, then over at the video feed of D’Onofrio’s face.

 “You tell me if it’s too far,” she hisses, quick and quiet and vicious.